Nick-Baumann/gobboai/DEVLOG.md

 - 2025-11-25: swapped to a faster hashmap
 - 2025-11-26: added schema validation on coach output
 - 2025-11-26: fixed a panic on empty PGN
+- 2025-11-27: noticed a slow path in MCTS expand